corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/upgrading/_index.md

 {{< tooltip >}}CPKs{{< /tooltip >}} are identified across versions by the value of their `Corda CPK CorDapp Name` metadata field.
 Keeping the same value for `Corda CPK CorDapp Name` while making other changes to the CPK indicates to Corda that you consider the CPK to be a new version of the same CPK.
 As well as the value of  `Corda CPK CorDapp Name`, the set of CPK signers must also be kept the same across versions.

 Any data internally serialized by Corda is tagged with both `Corda CPK CorDapp Name` and the set of signers that signed the CPK.
-On deserialization, the tag will be checked against the current version of the CPK’s `Corda CPK CorDapp Name` and set of signers.
-If both of these match, Corda will consider this data as deserializable for the CPK.
+On deserialization, the tag is checked against the current version of the CPK’s `Corda CPK CorDapp Name` and set of signers.
+If both of these match, Corda considers this data as deserializable for the CPK.